carpentries/instructor-training/episodes/08-motivation.md

 that cultivates and encourages learners' motivations.

 People learn best when they care about a topic and believe they can master it.
-This presents us with a problem because most scientists might know vaguely the value of programming but find it intimidating, and struggle
-with how to get started.
+Many scientists might know vaguely the value of programming but find it intimidating, and struggle with how to get started.
-Their early experiences with computers are often demoralizing, and believing that something will be hard to learn is a self-fulfilling prophecy.
+This presents us with a problem because believing that something will be hard to learn often becomes a self-fulfilling prophecy.

 We have therefore adopted a "teach most immediately useful first" approach.
 We try to have learners do something that *they* think is useful in their daily work